Custom Development Environment

 && echo done

-# Install SSH service to support VSCode and other clients accessing the development environment via Remote-SSH
+# Install SSH service to support accessing the development environment via VSCode Remote-SSH (and other software as needed)

-RUN apt-get update && apt-get install -y wget unzip openssh-server
+RUN apt-get update && apt-get install -y git wget unzip openssh-server

 # Specify character set to support Chinese input in command line (choose character set as needed)